 Running a business requires keeping a tab of all the purchases and sales made.
-You need to keep your records updated to make sure you get reliable figures by period end.
+You need to keep your records updated to ensure you get reliable figures by the end of the period.
 And not every business owner is trained to do so.
 As such, you’ll need a bookkeeper to handle this laborious work.

-Traditionally, a bookkeeper can be an in-house staff working within your business premises.
-It can also be a retained service from the bookkeeping firm several doors away from yours.
-But with the fast technological development and the forced transition to the work-from-home scheme due to the COVID-19 pandemic, bookkeepers are steadily working virtually.
+Traditionally, a bookkeeper can be an in-house staff member working within your business premises or a retained service from the bookkeeping firm several doors away.
+However, with the latest technological development and hyper-connectivity due to high-speed internet and the availability of various software and tools, bookkeepers are steadily working virtually.

-Virtual bookkeeping is still the traditional bookkeeping; the same accounting standards and rules are followed, but more technologically savvy and less face-to-face interaction.
+Virtual bookkeeping is still traditional bookkeeping; the same accounting standards and rules are followed, but it is more technologically savvy and requires less face-to-face interaction.

 Table of Contents